Faraz-Ghani/Faraz-Ghani/README.md

 - 👯 I’m looking to collaborate on **Open Source**

-- 👨‍💻 All of my projects are available at [https://faraz-ghani.itch.io](https://faraz-ghani.itch.io)
+- 👨‍💻 All of my information is available on [https://farazghani.co](My website)

-- 📝 I regularly write articles on [https://medium.com/@farazghani](https://medium.com/@farazghani)
+- 📝 I regularly write articles on [https://medium.com/@farazghani](Medium)

 - 💬 Ask me about **Unity & Game Development**

 - 📫 How to reach me **Farazghani12@gmail.com**

-- 📄 Know about my experiences [farazghani.co](farazghani.co)

 <h3 align="left">Connect with me:</h3>